Bairdo/gasket/docs/README.authenication.md

 acct_server_addr=<ACCOUNTING RADIUS SERVER IP>
 acct_server_port=<ACCOUNTING RADIUS SERVER PORT>
 acct_server_shared_secret=<ACCOUNTING RADIUS SERVER SECRET>

+radius_auth_access_accept_attr=26:12345:1:s
 ```

+(the acct_* may not be required and at this time hostapd will not provide any meaningful accounting statistics to your RADIUS server)

+radius_auth_access_accept_attr is a new configuration option that will save the RADIUS Attribute if found in the Access-Accept Message.
+This must be set to the Vendor-Specific attribute for Faucet-ACL, if your RADIUS server has multiple Faucet Vendor Attributes.
+<Attribute Id>:<Vendor Id>:<Vendor Type>:<format>

 ##### RADIUS Server
 - Follow the setup and installation instructions for the RADIUS server of your choice.